 According to figures collected by Admiral Insurance, car accident claims due to bad weather increase by 25% as early as November; and that’s if you even make it off the driveway.
 Figures suggest that your car is 18% less likely to start during winter.

 But winter driving doesn’t have to be hazardous, and with a little preparation, you’ll have no trouble minimising the chances of your car packing it in the moment the weather turns.

 Our winter driving tips cover how to drive safely in snow and ice, as well as how to get your car started in the morning, and includes an extensive checklist of everything you’ll need to prepare your car for any wintery journey.

-How to prepare your car for winter
+How to prepare for winter driving

 How to drive in bad weather